 - Negligence: Juul doesn’t use reasonable care to ensure that their marketing does not target minors; additionally, they take no measures to ensure their product isn’t sold or distributed to minors.
 They should have taken the necessary steps to prevent minors from using their products; instead, they advertised in a way that attracted minors to their product.

 - Unjust Enrichment: As a result of their negligent behavior, they were enriched at each user’s expense.

-If you or a loved one have suffered harm from using JUUL products, contact our JUUL claims attorney today for a free consultation at (888) 498-3023.
-We have been helping clients afford treatment and provide for themselves for nearly 100 years, and we are ready to help you get the compensation you deserve.
+If you or a loved one have suffered harm from using Juul products, contact our Juul claim attorneys today for a free consultation at (888) 498-3023.
+We have been helping clients afford treatment and provide for themselves for 100 years, and we are ready to help you get the compensation you deserve.